Mukul1127/Minecraft-Java-Flags/README.md

 Linux users can add  `sudo nice -n -19` to the beginning of the launch command.

 > [!CAUTION]
-> On Linux, nice levels below 0 (with the "max" being -20) require running Minecraft as `root`.
-This is a security risk, and you should skip this section if you aren't comfortable with that.
+> On Linux, nice levels below 0 (with the "max" being -20) require running nice as `root` which in turn runs Minecraft as `root`.
+This is a security risk.
 > Workarounds:
-> 1. Start game and run `renice` instead with the pid of the minecraft instance.
+> 1. Start game and run `renice` as `root` instead with the pid of the minecraft instance.
+This is safe as Minecraft itself is not running as `root`.
 > 2. Modify `/etc/security/limits.conf` to allow non-root users to go to -19.
+Then just use the normal nice command without `sudo`.
-> 3. "Hacky" way to script it: `sudo nice -n -19 su <username> -c`
+> 3. "Hacky" way to script it: `sudo nice -n -19 su <username> -c`.
+The easiest way but the first 2 are probably better.

 <br/>